AelasticS/aelastics/libraries/aelastics-types/README.md

 ```

 #### Step 2 - Graph relationships decomposition
 The decomposition of graph relationships into interconnected trees is a core feature of the `aelastics-store` library, that needs to be used in conjunction with the `aelastics-types` library.
 This decomposition helps manage the state efficiently by breaking down complex graphs into simpler, manageable trees.
+Corresponds to step 2 in [Figure 1](#figure-1).

 For further references, the following files can be targeted in order to better understand this process: